Ball Grid Arrays

 The BGA provides a greater number of interconnections to the PCB than is available on a conventional quad-flat pack IC; this is the primary advantage of the BGA.

-The BGA uses surface mount technology: it connects to top layer of the PCB only, allowing circuit traces to be routed underneath, and it provides for High Density Interconnections (HDI) with its efficient use of board space.
+The BGA uses surface mount technology: it connects to top layer of the PCB only, allowing circuit traces to be route underneath, and it provides for High Density Interconnections (HDI) with its efficient use of board space.

 Among the uses for Ball Grid Arrays are audio, video, data storage and processing, communication equipment, medical equipment, radar/sonar, 3D graphics, and imaging.